 Appropriate attire for Bhutan Birding Tour

-Its very important to wear comfortable attire while in tour as this involves visit to deep forest.
+It’s very important to wear comfortable attire while on the tour as this involves a visit to the deep forest.
 Sturdy shoes, a windbreaker, and depending on the length of your excursion some provisions and drinking water.